Sarnia, Peterborough and Remote Across Ontario

 SOME OF OUR METHODS & MODALITIES

 Looking for some more info about some of the tools we use during sessions?
-Read more below about key models that may be used during our time together.
+Read more below about some of our favourite therapy models.

 BRAINSPOTTING (BSP)